igor-bulygin/tdvs-gthb/docs/api/priv/v1/person/unfollow.md

 * `404`: Not found

 **Request parameters**:
-* `:personId`: Id of the person that want to upadte
 * `:personToUnfollowId`: Id of the person that want to follow

 **Response body**:

 * See index.md